OVR-Platform/ovrland-renting/README.md

 - Keeping track of the URIs of the experiences which will be of 2 types:
   - **URI of the owner**, visible when a rental is not active (this experience could look like a billboard inviting users to rent).
   - **URI of the renter**, visible only within the rental period.
 - Keep track of rental periods: in fact OVRLandRenting will have to communicate start timestamp and duration in months.
-In this way to the call of experienceURI(NFTID), the function will respond with the correct type of URI based on the presence or absence of the rent.
+In this way to the call of experienceURI(OVRLandAddress, nftId), the function will respond with the correct type of URI based on the presence or absence of the rent.

 OVRLandRenting deals with managing the offers made by renters.
-Each offer has a maximum duration of 24 hours, within this time frame it is possible to make other offers, which if considered better will rewrite the previous one (with relative reimbursement of the previous offerer).
+Each offer has a maximum duration of 24 hours, within this time frame it is possible to overbid other offers, which if considered better will rewrite the previous one (with relative refund of the previous offerer).

-- Offers longer than 1 month can only be confirmed by the owner.
+- Offers longer than 1 month can only be confirmed by the owner after 24 hours.
-- Offers with duration equal to 1 month, can be confirmed by the owner at any time, or by the renter if for 24 hours no one has made a better offer.
+- Offers with duration equal to 1 month, can be confirmed by the owner after 24 hours, or by the renter after 3 days.
+The offer expires 8 days after creation, and it is possible to place other rent offers.

 Once the renting period has been started, it is not possible to make other offers.